tsai-jiewen/psykit-learn/content/post/2016-02-14-hello-markdown.md

 ---
+title: A Plain Markdown Post
 author: Yihui Xie
+date: '2016-02-14'
 categories:
   - Example
   - Hugo
-date: "2016-02-14"
 tags:
   - blogdown
   - Markdown
   - MathJax
   - Pandoc
   - RStudio
-title: A Plain Markdown Post
 ---

 This sample post is mainly for [**blogdown**](https://github.com/rstudio/blogdown) users.
 If you do not use **blogdown**, you can skip the first section.